datanav/docs/training/030_dtl/020_Beginner.rst

   A pipe...

-  - has an associated **pump** that pulls data entities from the **source**, pushes them through any **transforms**, and sends the results to the **sink**
+  - has an associated **pump** that pulls data from the **source**, pushes them through any **transforms**, and sends the results to the **sink**
   - is configured in the pipe configuration
-  - does not strictly have to have a DTL-transform, but most pipes have
+  - does not strictly have to have a DTL transform, but most pipes do

 Sesam consumes and produces streams of data in the form of lists of entities.

 Streams of entities flow through **pipes**.
-A pipe has an associated **pump** that pull data entities from the **source**, push them through any **transforms**, and send the results to the **sink**.
-All of this is configured in the pipes configuration.
-As with water pipes, there is a flow inside the single pipe (segment), and pipes connect to other pipes and systems.
+A pipe has an associated **pump** that pull data from the **source**, push them through any **transforms**, and send the results to the **sink**.
+All of this is configured in the pipe configuration.
+As with water pipes, there is a flow inside the single pipe, and pipes connect to other pipes and systems.

 Data transformation Language (DTL) as the name implies is a